-Receiving what comes without judgment, conditions, expectations, agendas or opinions, opens us to the possibilities inherent in each situation, and enables an appropriate response.
+Receiving what comes without judgment, conditions, expectations, agendas or opinions, opens us to the possibilities inherent in each situation, and enables an appropriate response, situation by situation.

 Live with direction and preference, and without judgment, will or opinion!
 And do what needs to be done, anyway, nevertheless, even so!
 And let what needs to be, be!

 The inner stillness permits perception into the heart of things.
 Knowing how things are enables us to understand what is called for within the situation as it arises, and allows us to offer what is needed in the moment of our living.
 Emptiness, stillness and silence are the way of the Hero’s Journey.
 Clarity and direction arise and flow from there.